Quicky Cycles

 At a glance, many regular bikes and e-bikes appear practically identical to one another.
 Frames, wheels, tires, pedals, saddles, stems, handlebars, and even brakes can all look pretty much the same.

 But the unique parts — the ones that make the e-bike riding experience so much fun — do look different from what you’d find on a typical bike.
 Learning to recognize these parts can help you tell e-bikes and regular bikes apart when you’re out and about.
-And you can better understand your e-bike’s electric system by learning about them, too.
+And you can better understand your electric bike’s electrical system by learning about them, too.

-Let’s see what each of these parts looks like and what role they play in your e-bike’s functions.
+Let’s see what each of these parts looks like and what role they play in your e-bike’s functions:

 E-Bike Display